Frazz by Jef Mallett for October 11, 2024

 21. Image001

-dogday Premium Member 7 days ago
+dogday Premium Member about 1 month ago

 See?
 You can always learn SOMEthing!
 From the time I was in junior high I always volunteered for stuff.
 In high school I volunteered for hall monitor during second lunch.
 I was sitting at my post reading David Copperfield (y’know, learning writing, English, history, literature…) and a nun bore down on me and excoriated me as if I were reading a comic book.
 I’m so glad I don’t have any children in school!